libfuse/sshfs/sshfs.rst

 It is recommended to run SSHFS as regular user (not as root).
 For this to work the mountpoint must be owned by the user.
 If username is omitted SSHFS will use the local username.
 If the directory is omitted, SSHFS will mount the (remote) home directory.
-If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).
+If you need to enter a password SSHFS will ask for it (actually it just runs ssh which ask for the password if needed).